aallam/aallam.github.io/_posts/rxjava/2019-03-03-rxjava:-concurrency.md

 jemoji:
 ---

-**Concurrency** is handling multiple tasks being in progress at the same time, but not necessary simultaneously.
+**Concurrency** is handling multiple tasks being in progress at the same time, but not necessarily simultaneously.

 The following are two tasks which will run sequentially:
 ```kotlin